scaleoutsean/hcicollector/README.md

 ## Installation and configuration

 - Read the Security section below and make a plan based on your security requirements
-- Deploy a VM with a sufficiently large disk (say, 1,000 GB) or adjust Graphite to retain less data, or shorter
+- Deploy a VM with a sufficiently large disk (say, 1,000 GB) or adjust Graphite to retain less data by pruning it sooner
 - Install Docker CE and docker-compose.
 Enable and restart Docker service
 - Clone hcicollector repository (`git clone https://github.com/scaleoutsean/hcicollector`) or download the source code from Releases
 - Execute the install script and provide requested inputs (`cd hcicollector; sudo ./install_hcicollector.sh`)